 Threatened by land use transformation and habitat destruction particularly that of riverine forests.

-Whilst not common in Krantzkloof they can be often heard with their characteristic hoot.
+They are reasonably common in parts of Krantzkloof and can be often heard with their characteristic hoot.

 Popular spots are at the Kloof Falls picnic site and the path heading from there to the Ronald’s Kloof Weir and on the forested section of the Mpithi Trail.